Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Defenses

 \subsection{Trigger Reconstruction}

 As an alternative to model sanitization, this category of defenses aim to reconstruct the implanted trigger.
 The assumptions on the defender's knowledge and capabilities are diverse, and encompass many possibilities, although the learning algorithm \learningSymb is never altered.
 As for model inspection, trigger reconstruction can in theory be used in all learning settings, where exceptions for specific defenses might apply.
-Both \citet{udeshi2019model} and \citet{zhang2021tad} obtain the trigger from randomly-generated patterns.
-However, the question remains on how to verify that the reconstructed pattern is a trigger.
+While a trigger can be randomly generated~\cite{udeshi2019model,zhang2021tad}, the question remains on how to verify that the reconstructed pattern is a trigger.
 Many techniques leverage the fact that a trigger changes the classifier's output reliably.
 This finding has been in detail investigated by \citet{grosse2021backdoor}, who show that backdoor patterns lead to a very stable or smooth output of the target class.
-In other words, the classifier ignores many other features and relies fully on the backdoor trigger.
+In other words, the classifier ignores other features and only relies on the backdoor trigger.
 Such a stable output also enables to reformulate trigger reconstruction as an optimization problem~\cite{wangneural}.
-In the first approach of its kind, Wang et al.'s Neural Cleanse~\cite{wangneural} uses a batch of input points and searches for a pattern that leads to reliable misclassification of the whole batch.
+In the first approach of its kind, Wang et al.'s Neural Cleanse~\cite{wangneural} optimizes a pattern that leads to reliable misclassification of a batch of input points.
 The idea is that if there is such a pattern, and it is small, it must be similar to the backdoor trigger.
-Wang et al.'s approach has been improved in terms of how to determine whether a pattern is indeed a trigger~\cite{guo2019tabor,xiang2020detection}, how to decrease runtime for many classes~\cite{shen2021backdoor}, or to use gradient-free optimization~\cite{dong2021black}. \citet{zhu2020gangsweep} show that GANs outperform the previous gradient-based methods.
-In general, triggers can also be reconstructed using the intuition that triggers themselves form distributions that can be learned~\cite{zhu2020gangsweep,qiao2019defending}.
+Wang et al.'s approach has been improved in terms of how to determine whether a pattern is indeed a trigger~\cite{guo2019tabor,xiang2020detection}, how to decrease runtime for many classes~\cite{shen2021backdoor,xiang2022posttraining,hu2022trigger}, how many triggers can be recovered at once~\cite{hu2022trigger}, or how to reverse-engineer without computing gradients~\cite{dong2021black,guo2022aeva}. \citet{zhu2020gangsweep} establish that not an optimization, but also a GAN can be used to generate triggers.
+In general, a reconstruction can be based on the intuition that triggers themselves form distributions that can be learned~\cite{zhu2020gangsweep,qiao2019defending}.
 Finally, \citet{liu2019abs} successfully use stimulation analysis of individual neurons to retrieve implanted trigger patterns.
-Trigger reconstruction has been evaluated only on trigger-based backdoor attacks (see Table~\ref{table:matching_attack_defenses}), as their applicability is naturally limited to the usage of a trigger.
+Trigger reconstruction has been evaluated on almost all trigger-based backdoor attacks (see Table~\ref{table:matching_attack_defenses}), as their applicability is naturally limited to the existence of a trigger.